 Skip navigation links

-A Digital Accessibility Course Review Team typically consists of at least one full-time employee capable of managing a team of students and at least 2-3 student employees, but it can be larger depending on a unit's needs.
-These individuals are usually provided with digital accessibility training and evaluation tools.
-Then, they are provided access to the D2L course pages for all courses in the college.
+A Course Accessibility Review Team typically consists of at least one full-time employee capable of managing a team of students and at least 2-3 student employees, but it can be larger depending on a unit's needs.
+The team is usually provided with digital accessibility training and evaluation tools.
+The Instructional Technology and Development Team can also train the team.
+Then, the team is provided access to the D2L course pages for all courses in the college.
 This is the basic process they follow:

 • Check the course using the Spartan Ally course scanner.